christybell/surfs_up/README.md

 ## Challenge Results
 ### Deliverable 1: Determine the Summary Statistics for June
-Using Python, Pandas functions and methods, and SQLAlchemy, I wrote a `for loop` to filter the date column of the Measurements table in the `hawaii.sqlite` database to retrieve all the temperatures for the month of June and append them to a list.
+Using Python, Pandas functions and methods, and SQLAlchemy, I wrote a query to filter the date column of the Measurements table in the `hawaii.sqlite` database to extract all the temperatures for the month of June and added them to a `june_temps` list.
 Then, I created a DataFrame from the list, generated the summary statistics, and confirmed that they matched the image in the challenge assignment.

 <img src="images/Delv 1_sum stats.PNG">

 ### Deliverable 2: Determine the Summary Statistics for December
-Using Python, Pandas functions and methods, and SQLAlchemy, I refactored the `for loop` I wrote for the first deliverable, this time to filter the date column of the Measurements table in the `hawaii.sqlite` database to retrieve all the temperatures for the month of December and append them to a list.
+Using Python, Pandas functions and methods, and SQLAlchemy, I refactored the query I wrote for the first deliverable, this time to filter the date column of the Measurements table in the `hawaii.sqlite` database to extract all the temperatures for the month of December and added them to a `dec_temps` list.
 Then, I created a DataFrame from the list, generated the summary statistics, and confirmed that they matched the image in the challenge assignment.

 <img src="images/Delv 2_sum stats.PNG">